Home » Why The 6.4-Liter Ford ‘Power Stroke’ Diesel Engine Was Such A Pile Of Trash

 ADVERTISEMENT

 The internal combustion engine has been around for well over a century.
 In that time, automakers have figured out how to make powerful, reliable engines that last for hundreds of thousands of miles with the proper maintenance.
 And yet, despite all that experience, every so often, someone turns out a real clanger.
-Mention this in the Ford community, and they’ll gladly tell you all about the of the 6.4-liter Powerstroke.
+Mention this in the Ford community, and they’ll gladly tell you all about the perils of the 6.4-liter Powerstroke.

 When it comes to big diesels, the list of customer demands is pretty straightforward.
 People want big torque, decent power, and good fuel economy.
 They also want an engine that’s practical to maintain, and one that will go the distance.
 A huge figure on the odometer is a point of pride for many truck owners.
 Having to do major engine-out repair jobs before the six-figure mark?
 That’s quite the opposite.